Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Noise Model

 We evaluate the coating Brownian noise using the equivalent spring model in the half-infinite substrate approximation.
 The one-sided amplitude spectral density of the displacement noise, referred to the differential arm readout, is written as

-Here: \begin{itemize} \item $L_{\mathrm{arm}}$ is the effective arm length of the torsion bar.
-The prefactor $1/L_{\mathrm{arm}}$ converts the strain noise of the ETM surface into an equivalent strain noise. \item $k_{\mathrm{B}}$ is Boltzmann's constant, and $T$ is the temperature of the coating (cryogenic in the CHRONOS configuration).
-The scaling $\propto \sqrt{T}$ explicitly shows why cryogenic operation is essential for suppressing coating Brownian noise. \item $\sigma_{s}$ and $Y_{s}$ are the Poisson ratio and Young's modulus of the ETM substrate, respectively.
-These elastic parameters determine how efficiently internal mechanical loss in the coating is converted into surface motion. \item $\omega_{\mathrm{ETM}}$ is a geometric factor set by the spatial profile of the sensing beam on the mirror surface.
-For a Gaussian interrogation beam, $\omega_{\mathrm{ETM}}$ is approximately proportional to the beam radius $w$ on the ETM.
-A larger beam radius averages over a wider area and thereby reduces the coupling to local coating fluctuations. \item $\phi_{c}^{\mathrm{eff}}$ is the effective mechanical loss angle of the coating stack.
+Here, the effective arm length of the torsion bar is defined as $L_{\mathrm{bar}}$.
+The prefactor $\eta_g/L_{\mathrm{bar}}$ converts the displacement noise of the ETM surface into an equivalent strain noise.
+Boltzmann's constant is denoted by $k_{\mathrm{B}}$, and the coating temperature is denoted by $T$.
+The scaling $\propto \sqrt{T}$ explicitly shows why cryogenic operation is essential for suppressing coating Brownian noise.
+The Poisson ratio and Young's modulus of the ETM substrate are denoted by $\sigma_{s}$ and $Y_{s}$, respectively.
+These elastic parameters determine how efficiently internal mechanical loss in the coating is converted into surface motion.
+The beam width set by the spatial profile of the sensing beam on the mirror surface is denoted by $\omega_{\mathrm{ETM}}$.
+The effective mechanical loss angle of the coating stack is denoted by $\phi_{c}^{\mathrm{eff}}$.
 This term incorporates the individual loss angles, thicknesses, and elastic moduli of the high-index and low-index layers in the dielectric mirror coating.
-Multilayer designs with low-loss (e.g., SiN/SiON) materials reduce $\phi_{c}^{\mathrm{eff}}$ and thus directly improve sensitivity. \end{itemize}
+Multilayer designs with low-loss (e.g., SiN/SiON) materials reduce $\phi_{c}^{\mathrm{eff}}$ and thus directly improve sensitivity.

-The $f^{-1/2}$ scaling of $S_{\mathrm{coat}}(f)$ reflects the thermally driven random force spectrum acting on a mechanically lossy elastic system.
-In CHRONOS, this contribution sets the practical noise floor in the mid-frequency range (roughly $\sim 1$--$10~\mathrm{Hz}$), where radiation-pressure noise has begun to decouple due to the speed-meter topology, but seismic and suspension noise are already strongly attenuated.
-Consequently, coating Brownian noise defines one of the key material-driven limits to the interferometer performance and directly motivates the use of cryogenic, low-loss coating technologies (Sec.~\ref{app:optics} and Sec.~\ref{sec:noise_model}).
+The $f^{-1/2}$ scaling of $S_{\mathrm{coat}}(f)$ reflects the thermally driven random-force spectrum acting on a mechanically lossy elastic system.
+In CHRONOS, this contribution sets the practical noise floor in the mid-frequency range (roughly $\sim 1$--$10~\mathrm{Hz}$), where radiation-pressure noise has begun to decouple due to the speed-meter topology, while seismic and suspension noise are already strongly attenuated.
+Consequently, coating Brownian noise defines one of the key material-driven limits to interferometer performance and directly motivates the use of cryogenic, low-loss coating technologies.